stonerlab/Stoner-PythonCode/doc/UserGuide/analysisfile.rst

    a.normalise(0,a2.column(0))

 The :py:meth:`AnalyseFile.normalise` method simply divides the data column by the reference column.
-By default the normalise method replaces the data column with the new (normalised) data and appends `'(norm)'' to the column header.
+By default the normalise method replaces the data column with the new (normalised) data and appends '(norm)' to the column header.
 The keyword arguments *header* and *replace* can override this behaviour.
 The third variant illustrates normalising to a constant (note, however, that if the second argument is an integer it is treated as a column index and not a constant).
 The final variant takes a 1D array with the same number of elements as rows and uses that to normalise to.